Archival images make interesting, attractive and affordable decorations for your home of office. They're great gifts too!

 |Aerial Photos||Scan or ledger size laser prints||$5/photo|

 We have a large collection of commercial (and a limited number of residential) blueprints.
-Note that a research fee may apply for searches for the blueprints of large properties (shopping centres for example).

 When copies of blueprints are ordered there is a $25 minimum charge.
 The final cost may be higher depending on the number of pages to copy and the selected format.
 See the order form for more information or contact us at 780-496-8711 or at firstname.lastname@example.org.